nnance/nextjs-tailwind-shadcn-dashboard/README.md

 [x] Add order details sample data for each order
 [ ] Create date and currency components and use them consistently [x] Make filters work on each page
-[ ] Add product details page from blocks
+[x] Add product details page from blocks
+[ ] Move data into JSON files
 [ ] Add pages for all nav items
 [ ] Add example signin page
 [ ] Introduce Zod for type checking server API responses